Certified Defense to Image Transformations via Randomized Smoothing: Calculation of error bounds

 To compute the maximization over $\gamma$ we employ standard interval analysis, which allows us to efficiently propagate lower and upper bounds \cite{Intervals}.
 By propagating the hyperrectangle containing $\Gamma$ along with the sampled $\beta$ and $\vx$, we eventually obtain a lower and upper bound for the norm calculation of which we take the maximum:

 The result can be refined by splitting the hyperrectangle $\Gamma$ into smaller hyperrectangles $\Gamma_k$ for $k \in \{0, \dots, N\}$.
 The refined bound is

 To obtain $E$ in the first place, we perform the same sampling operations as above (sample $\vx$ and $\beta$) but do not compute any probabilities, that is, for each sample ($\vx$, $\beta$), we simply keep the values attained by \cref{eq:disterr:bound}.

-We then pick an $E$ that bounds many of these values, choosing $\alpha_{E}$ to be small.
+For \methodGlobalD we pick an $E$ that bounds many of these values, choosing $\rho_E$ to be small.
 Once $E$ is obtained, we compute $q_{E}$ as described above.
 Instantiating the construction of \cref{sec:approach} with this $E$ yields the guarantee that for a random image $\vx \sim \mathcal{D}$ the guarantees provided by \cref{thm:bound} hold with probability $q_E$.